clickbar/dot-diver/README.md

 }

-// Example 1: Using the Path type with a Depth limit typ e NodePathsDepth3 = Path<Node, 2> // Depth limit of 2
+// Example 1: Using the Path type with a Depth limit type NodePathsDepth2 = Path<Node, 2> // Depth limit of 2

-// NodePathsDepth3 will be a union type representing all valid paths in dot notation up to a depth of 3:
+// NodePathsDepth2 will be a union type representing all valid paths in dot notation up to a depth of 3:
 // 'id' | 'label' | 'parent' | 'children' | 'parent.id' | 'parent.label' | 'parent.parent' | 'parent.children' | `parent.parent.${any}` | `parent.children.${any}` | `children.${number}` | `children.${number}.${any}`

 // Example 2: Using the PathValue type with a Depth limit